MondoPower/mondo-cmsep-dashboard/README.md

 There is an opt-in debugging setup that turns on logs in the console.
 The preference can be toggled via browser console, and is stored in browser localStorage.

 - Add any console logs in the code using the `window.DEBUG` function.
 It's a `console.log` wrapper.
 There is also a `window.IS_DEBUG_MODE` variable to run code conditions on
 - Execute `window.setDebugMode(true)` in the console to turn on Debug mode.
 After reload, the console will start showing code logs.
+It is off by default.
 - To turn it off, execute `window.setDebugMode(false)` in the console.

 ### Production

 1. Run `bun run build` to generate the production files in `./dist` folder
+   - Alternatively, `pnpm run build` or `npm run build`

 2. To push code to production, merge the working branch into `main`.
 A Github Actions workflow will run tagging that version with an incremented [semver](https://semver.org/)) tag.
 Once pushed, the production code will be auto loaded from [jsDelivr CDN](https://www.jsdelivr.net/).
    - By default, the version bump is a patch (`x.y.{{patch number}}`).
-To bump the version by a higher amount, mention a tag in the commit message, like `#major` or `#minor`
+To bump the version by a higher amount, mention a tag in the merge commit message, like `#major` or `#minor`

+3. To create separate environments for `dev` and `staging`, respective branches can be used, and the [jsDelivr file path can be set to load the latest scripts from those respective branches](https://www.jsdelivr.com/documentation#id-github).
+Note: The [caching for branches lasts 12 hours](https://www.jsdelivr.com/documentation#id-caching) and would hence require a manual purge.
+   - To do so, override the `window.PRODUCTION_BASE` variable in the HTML file after the inclusion of `entry.js` script.

 #### jsDelivr Notes & Caveats